kubernetes/website/docs/tutorials/stateful-application/cassandra.md

 ---
-title: Deploying Cassandra a StatefulSet
+title: Using StatefulSets with Cassandra
 ---

 {% capture overview %}
-This tutorial will show you how to develop a native cloud [Cassandra](http://cassandra.apache.org/) deployment on Kubernetes.
+This tutorial shows you how to develop a native cloud [Cassandra](http://cassandra.apache.org/) deployment on Kubernetes.
 In this instance, a custom Cassandra `SeedProvider` enables Cassandra to discover new Cassandra nodes as they join the cluster.
 {% endcapture %}

 {% capture objectives %}
-* Create and Validate a Cassandra headless service.
+* Create and Validate a Cassandra headless `Service`.
 * Use a StatefulSet to create a Cassandra ring.
 * Validate the StatefulSet.
 * Modify the StatefulSet.